daveo89/daveo89/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on private project improving learning process.
+- 🔭 I’m currently working on a private project improving learning process.
 Stay tuned!
 - 📫 How to reach me: krezel.dawid@gmail.com

 <!--